-The project of how to convert a van to camper with paulownia wood (the lightest wood), began with the purchase of a 2006 Renault Master with few kilometers and whose previous owner had already started his own adventure in the world of the camper van.
+The project of how to make a camper van conversion with paulownia wood (the lightest wood), began with the purchase of a 2006 Renault Master with few kilometers and whose previous owner had already started his own adventure in the world of the camper van.

 Therefore, we already had in our hands a camper van, with the following adjustments and improvements: